• Skip to primary navigation

 Is this a traditional Korean chicken thigh recipe?

-This chicken thigh recipe features Korean flavors.
+This chicken thigh recipe features Korean flavors, but it’s not a traditional recipe.
 To achieve the flavors characteristic of Korean cuisine, we use gochujang, soy sauce, sesame oil, and ginger.
 It’s a delicious combination.

 Korean Chicken Thighs in a baking dish